robashton/blog/input/pages/Purerl Updates - Arbitrary messages and Stetson handlers/content.markdown

 - [Arbitrary messages and handle_info in gen_servers](/entries/purerl-updates---arbitrary-messages-and-handle_info-in-gen-servers.html)
 - Arbitrary messages and Stetson handlers
 - Monitors for arbitrary pids from Gen servers + Stetson handlers
-- WebSocket handlers in Stetson
-- Streaming handlers in Stetson
 - MessageRouting in Pinto to easily bind to legacy code that sends us messages

 # The story so far